E-STAT/Pokemon_Analysis_AngelHack_July/README.md

 *  54.6% of the Pokemons have a secondary type while 45.4% have no secondary type.
 *   While water dominates the count for Pokemons with a secondary type, it only has 46% of Pokemons with a secondary type.
 Dragon dominates the Pokemon with a secondary type (73.5%)
 * Higher number of Pokemon are in cluster 2 while a lesser number is in cluster 5.
 However, cluster 2 is the least performing cluster based on the average of all metrics used.
-* Cluster 3 is the overall best-performing cluster on average (best in Attack, Special Attack and Speed while coming up as 1st runner up for other battle metrics).
+* Cluster 3 is the overall best-performing cluster on average (best in Attack, Special Attack, and Speed while coming up as 1st runner-up for other battle metrics).
 Cluster 3 is dominated by Pokemons with primary type as Dragons and Psychic
 * Cluster 5 is best in defense but least in speed.
 This explains why Pokemons with primary type Steel and Rock dominate cluster 5.
 * Cluster 1 is best in Hit-point while cluster 0 is best in special defense
-*  Pokemons in cluster 3 have the highest percentage of pokemon with a secondary type (78%) while Pokemons in cluster 2 have the most minor percentage (26.7%).
+*  Pokemons in cluster 3 have the highest percentage of Pokemon with a secondary type (78%) while Pokemons in cluster 2 have the most minor percentage (26.7%).
 This could mean that having a secondary type gives Pokemons more advantage against opponents.
+*  Pokemons with Flying as the primary type are weak on Defense
 *  While Psychic is among the top representatives in cluster 3.
 Psychics also have significant members in cluster 2.
 *  The Mega Pokemon are stronger than their base forms.